lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

    Make sure sequences are tested for all modes of operation, and as applicable, for winter, shoulder and summer days.

+#.
+Perform code text and, if applicable, figure inspection to:
+      - ensure there are no remaining typos
+      - ensure no element `public` was added automatically after the `protected` code section
+      -

+#.
+Use full paths to blocks, that is paths that start with `Buildings.Controls...`

+#.
+Final steps for a pull requests:
+      - make sure that the latest base branch is merged into the development branch
+      - after creating a pull request observe that the files changed pertain to the issue being addressed with the development branch

+#.
+For general rules on validation models see :numref:`sec_val`.
+Specifically for the
+   sequence development ensure that:
+      - The instances of models being tested are listed at the top of the code text.
+      - Add a blank line at the end of each .mos script

+#.
+Run modelica-json$ node app.js -f Buildings/Controls/OBC/ASHRAE/PrimarySystem/{path to package} -o json -m modelica
+   to catch some additional warnings such as missing block comments

 .. _sec_val: